msheoohan/notes/algorithms.md

 # Basic algorithms and data structures
-This notes contain my personal's understanding for some basic algorithms and data structures, and how to apply them to problems.
+This note contains my personal's understanding for some basic algorithms and data structures, and how to apply them to specifc problems.

 ## Data structures:
-Basic data structures whose properpies can be utilized to solve algorithm problems.
+Basic data structures whose properties can be utilized to solve algorithm problems.

 ### Array and Strings
 ####[Array](https://en.wikipedia.org/wiki/Array_data_structure)
 a collection of elements, which is accessed by index.
 It usually has a fixed size.

-It may be the first choice for most of algorithm problem.
-But it's not a good choice, if the size of elements can not be determined or the collection needs to do a search for values frequently.
+It may be the first choice for most of algorithm problems.
+But it's not a good choice, if the size of elements can not be determined or the collection frequently needs to do a search for values.

 ####[String](https://en.wikipedia.org/wiki/String_(computer_science))
-a squence of characters, like an array of charachers.
-But in some programming language String is immutable.
+a sequence of characters, like an array of charachers.
+But in some programming languages, String is immutable.

 ##### Algorithm problems about string minipulation.
 String algorithms usually are similar with array problems.
 Differences:

-* String concatenation is easier than array, but if a solution may need to frequently concatenate string, StringBuffer and StringBuilder are good choices.
+* String concatenation is easier than array, but if a solution may need to frequently concatenate strings, StringBuffer and StringBuilder are better choices.
 * Immutable string is not mutable like array.
-If a solution needs to change some characters in a string, a good choice is to split string to character and array, and parse it back after minipulation.
+If a solution needs to change some characters in a string, a good choice is to split string into characters array, and parse it back after minipulation.

 ##### String tricks.
-* I'd like to use string instead of int to deal with math algorithm problems, because it can simplify overflow cases.
+* I'd like to use string instead of int to deal with math or bit manipulation algorithm problems, because it can simplify overflow cases.

+### Hash table and Hash set

+Hash table is a key-value pairs collection data structure.
+Given a key, hash table can search the corresponding value in O(1) time complexity.
+It is a rock star in algorithm problems.
+Hash set is a collection of values where searching for an element by value is very fast.

+#### Usages of Hash set

+* A bucket when you want to find if an element exists.
+* Keep uniqueness of elements in a collection.

+#### Usages of Hash table

+* __Reverse array, value to index__
+Use value to find location. _Why need this?_ Some question ask you to do some thing related to index or location(distance between two elements).

+* __Word count__
+Key maps to count.

+* __Group elements__
+Group elements by value or any other properties.

+* __Graph__
+One simple way to implement graph is to use hash map.

+* __Trie__
+Hash table can build Trie

+* __Use as an object(like js) without functions__

+#### Implementation of Hash table
+* Collision
+    * Chaining(list)
+    * Open addressing(probing)
+* Use BST
+    1. small initial size
+    2. lg(n) time
+*

 ### Linked List and Array List
 #### Linked List